tonioloewald/bindinator.js/docs/react.md

 # React vs b8r

-> **Note**: updated to reflect the new registry proxy syntax recently added to b8r.
+> **Note**: updated to reflect the javascript-based views added in v0.6.0

-React and `b8r` deal with the same key problem in different ways. _How to tell when the application's state changes and then correctly update the user interface._
+React and `b8r` deal with the same key problem in different ways. _How to tell when the application's state changes and then correctly update the user interface._ (`b8r` actually goes much further and can serve as a much simpler and more efficient alternative to [Redux](https://redux.js.org/) or [RxJS](https://rxjs.dev/))

 If you imagine that state is stored in an object, let's call it `props`, then it's hard to tell when it changes, e.g. somewhere in your program someone writes `props.foo.bar = 17`.

 React takes a _functional_ approach, based on the idea that the user interface should be a (side-effect free, mostly) product of the application's state.
 Change the state, then re-render the user interface based on the state, using various optimizations to avoid rebuilding things that don't need to change.

 `b8r` instead says, "if you promise to store your state in my registry and either change it by telling me to change it or tell me if you change it behind my back, I'll keep everything up-to-date".
-It does this by being very good at figuring out precisely which bits of the UI care about precisely which bits of state.
+It does this by being very good at figuring out precisely which bits of the DOM care about precisely which bits of state.

 There are lots of wrinkles, optimizations, and implications to each approach.
 And both frameworks do similar things to minimize perturbations to the DOM (although `b8r` does not use a "virtual DOM").